Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 	- Type "< 5" to the right of the field in the text field
 	- Click *Select features*
 	- Your selection now includes all the areas under 5 square kilometers in this layer, with selected objects shown in **yellow in on the map** and **blue on the attribute table**.
-	- Examples of ofther expressions include:
+	- Examples of other expressions include:
  		- "Area_km2" = 5, select the features the area of which is exactly 5 square km
    		- "Area_km2" > 2 AND "Area_km2" < 5, select the features the area of which is between 2 and 5 square kilometers
 	- Close the *Select by expression* window and deselect all the features by clicking *Deselect all* ![](https://docs.qgis.org/3.28/en/_images/mActionDeselectAll.png)